seontechnologies/seon-ios-sdk-public/README.md

 ## 5.5.3
 - Fixed timing/concurrency related crashes.
 - Fixed a bug where logging couldn't be disabled after it has been enabled in a session.
 - Removed error message when calling `startBehaviourMonitoring`.
-Now the SDK only displays a warning message when logging has been enabled. __On a Simulator the SDK can only use default sensor values, please use a phyiscal device to test and debug the behaviour monitoring feature.__
+Now the SDK only displays a warning message when logging has been enabled. __On a Simulator the SDK can only use default sensor values, please use a physical device to test and debug the behaviour monitoring feature.__
 - Improved jailbreak detection.
 - Removed deprecated logs when logging is enabled.
 - Internal changes and improvements.
 ## 5.5.2
-- Fixed an audio issue occuring while using some hearing aids.
+- Fixed an audio issue occurring while using some hearing aids.
 - Minor improvements.
 ## 5.5.1
 - Changed the default value for the geolocationEnabled property to false/NO.